 - if your water supply or pipework may have been affected, don’t drink the water

-- arrange for any remaining fuel in the tank to be removed by a fuel supplier -don’t try to do this yourself and don’t store oil in a building, shed or vehicle
+- arrange for any remaining fuel in the tank to be removed by a fuel supplier -don’t do this yourself or store oil in a building, shed or vehicle

 If the spill has contaminated the ground, the soil will need to be cleaned up along with any floating oil and any affected waterways.